Description

 GenRocket has the ability to generate on average 4,000 records per second using a JDBC Driver connection.
 This works perfectly for generating small batches of data on any system; however, this process will take much longer for generating millions of test data records.

-Bulk Load Receivers can be used to populate a large amount of data into data warehouses (Teradata, MondoDB, Cassandra, etc.) or unstructured databases at a faster speed than through JDBC.
+Bulk Load Receivers can be used to populate a large amount of data into data warehouses (Teradata, MongoDB, Cassandra, etc.) or unstructured databases at a faster speed than through JDBC.
 These Receivers allow you to generate the data to a given database's native bulk load format.

 For example, let's say your team needs to populate a Teradata database.
 To do this, the GenRocket team would implement a new Receiver that would format data output to files native for fast bulk loading into the Teradata database.
 The same is true for MongoDB, Cassandra, Hadoop, or other NoSQL databases.
 New Receivers usually take our engineering team one Sprint cycle to implement.